 - You can't use your gift card for online purchases since gifts cards are the only things you can purchase on the RossStores.com website.

 - The gift card can only be used for the original amount purchased.
 There is no reloading or ongoing functionality possible with this gift card.

-Even though H&M is one of the largest retail chains in Sweden and is taking global retail markets by storm, it seems to be lagging far behind the largest U.S. retail chains with its gift card offer.
-To H&M's tech-savvy millennial customer base, the lack of seamless integration between online and in-store gift card functions are "the worst."
+Although H&M is one of the largest retail chains in Sweden and is taking global retail markets by storm, it seems to be lagging far behind the largest U.S. retail chains with its gift cards.
+To H&M's tech-savvy millennial customer base, the lack of seamless integration between online and in-store gift card functions is striking.

-Much like Ross Stores, H&M lacks the technical infrastructure to provide U.S. gift card users the kind of gift card experience they have come to expect Unlike Ross Stores, though, H&M does have an Internet shopping website.
-So it's difficult to understand why a digital gift card hasn't been one of H&M's techno to-do's.
+Much like Ross Stores, H&M lacks the technical infrastructure to provide U.S. gift card users the kind of gift card experience they have come to expect Unlike Ross Stores, however, H&M does have an Internet shopping website.
+Where H&M cards are concerned:

 - You can only purchase physical plastic gift cards, and there are no online or mobile egift card options.
 Physical gift cards cannot be used for online purchases.

 - Gift cards can be canceled before they are shipped, but not after they are shipped, even if they are never used.

 - You cannot reload your gift card unless it still has a balance, and you cannot reload gift cards online or on your mobile phone.
 You can only reload the card inside an H&M store at the cash register.